hyunbink/JS_Project/README.md

 Thursday Morning:
 * Test drive for bugs.
 * Deploy to GitHub pages.
 If time, rewrite this proposal as a production README.

+After Thursday:
+* Add audio and visual events?
+(Made/miss/highscore)
+* Make positions for images dynamic
+* Make a function to do all animations/changes for me (clean up setTimeouts DRY)
+* Clean up code, get rid of console.logs, make it presentable to recruiters
+* Update readme’s
+* Make it mobile friendly